 - Consultation – How have we engaged the organization to ensure that staff desiring the records program will back this plan?

-- Challenges – What are the challenges we are faced with rolling out a records program and how do we intend to address each identified challenge?
+- Challenges – What are the challenges we are faced with rolling out an information and records program and how do we intend to address each identified challenge?

-- Vision – What does records management in the organization look like when the program is fully rolled out?
+- Vision – What does information and records management in the organization look like when the program is fully rolled out?

 - Program Execution – What will the services and products of the program include and how will they be delivered?